 We want a positive impact on our global environment.
 We do this by helping our clients measure and improve the impact of their organisations as well as their products.

-The SAS branch has over 10 years of experience providing sustainability assessments and support for a wide range of products, services and organisations: from breakdown services to biotechnology, and from concept phase to lab, pilot or full scale production.
+The SAS branch has over 10 years of experience providing sustainability assessments and support for a wide range of products, services and organisations: from breakdown services to biotechnology, and from concept to lab, pilot or full scale production.

 We support organisations who want to improve their global impact by providing them the data they need in order to identify where they can make a difference.
 We also help organisations measure and compare the global impact of their products.
 We do both by means of Life-Cycle Assessments (LCA).
 These are used to evaluate entire product life-cycles: from production out of raw natural resources to use and waste treatment, including inputs, outputs and emissions of every step.

 Our studies provide the following insights:

 - Suggestions for improvement.

 We offer standardized and custom LCA studies for internal or public use (see below).
 We also offer economic and social sustainability assessments, and independent study reviews.
 Feel free to contact us for more information.
 We’ll happily try to help you identify the most appropriate solution for your challenge.

 The carbon footprint is our most basic LCA, focussing entirely on quantifying and lowering greenhouse gas emissions.
 This assessment is performed in line with the Greenhouse Gas Protocol.

 Carbon footprints can be performed at different levels: